Carcair/url-parent/README.md

 Use Postman to test our Management service.
 Since Postman is unable to render HTML, use a browser to test the Redirection service.

-Inspect Swagger documentation for Management service @ http://localhost:5000/api-docs after starting APP.
+Inspect Swagger documentation for Management service @ http://localhost:5000/api-docs , and for Redirection service @ http://localhost:5005/api-docs , after starting APP.

 **Insert new URL:**